-Each Fund is a portfolio investment entity for tax purposes.
+Each Fund is a portfolio investment entity for tax purposes and the following comments are based on each Fund remaining a PIE.

 As a PIE, income earned by a Fund will be attributed to all investors in proportion to their interests in the Fund.
 We will pay tax to Inland Revenue on your behalf and adjust your interest in the Fund to comply with PIE tax requirements.

-We calculate your portion of tax on this income based on your prescribed investor rate ('PIR'), which can be 0%, 10.5%, 17.5% or 28%.
+We calculate your tax on this income based on your prescribed investor rate ('PIR'), which can be 0%, 10.5%, 17.5% or 28%.
 These tax rates are set by legislation, and you are responsible for making sure we have your correct PIR on record.
 If you do not tell us your PIR, your income will be taxed at the highest rate.